sumnerevans/lug-idris/lug-idris.rst

 Using Idris as a Proof Assistant
 ================================

+A proof assistant is a software tool to assist with the development of formal proofs by human-machine collaboration.

+**The Idris type system is robust enough that it can be used as a proof assistant.**

 ..
 TODO run away, run away quickly
 ..
 TODO this section is where we will have our code demos